zbrose/birds-on-a-wire/README.md

-# SEI Project 1 - Birds on a Wire
+# SEI Project 1 - Song Birds

-_Birds on a Wire_ is an educational music game that helps you improve your ear for melodies.
+_Song Birds_ is an educational music game that helps you improve your ear for melodies.
 The player is able to control six birds on a wire and each one  is assigned a single musical note.
 The object of the game is to listen to a distant birds' melody of three to five notes and match the melody using your birds' beautiful singing voices.
 In order to move onto the next level, players must match the order of musical notes in the distant birds melody using their ears.

 ## Technical Plan
   - Use DOM api for functionality